japhethkimeu/deforestation_detection_using_deep_learning/README.md

 This projet entails the application of deep learning algorithms i.e. CNN to detect deforestation using satellite imagery.

 ## Data
-I analysed Sentinel-2 images (cloud free) of three different regions in the State of Mato Grosso in Brazil and derived a total of 5122 ***256 * 256*** image chips and masks.
+I analysed Sentinel-2 images (cloud free) of three different regions in the State of Mato Grosso in Brazil and derived a total of 5,122 image chips and masks of size ***256 * 256***.
 See a sample of training images and masks in the sample data folder.

 ## Data Augmentation
 Image chips were flipped left and right before fed into the network for training.
 See preprocess.py